ledeprogram/courses/foundations/week_2/README.md

   - Golden Retriever
   - Wolf

-The golden retriver belongs under dogs!
+It's no good, because "Golden Retriver" belongs under "Dogs"!
 So, in summary: there are a million ways to do things (and they might all be confusingly similar), and indenting is important.

 #### Getting columns from the row